 #10 Postpartum Must-Have: PUPPY PEE PADS & BIG PADS

 I laughed out loud when the nurse showed me all of the layers I would need to keep from bleeding onto the hospital bed.
-Here’s a diagram I created for you:
+Two puppy pee pads, two adult diaper / pad things and another pee pad to sit on.

 #11 Postpartum Must-Have: GRANNY PANTIES